emmanuel-hartman/WassersteinFisherRaoDistance/README.md

 # WassersteinFisherRaoDistance
 A optimization method for computing the unbalanced Wasserstein-Fisher-Rao optimal transport distance between two measures on S^2.
-Includes an application to computing the SRNF shape distance.
+Includes an application to computing the SRNF shape distance and color tranfer.

 # References